 You don't need to be a client of The Emergency Assistance Center (TEAC) to take advantage of these three resources.
 The following organizations have representatives at our Center every month.

 A VA representative will be at The Emergency Assistance Center (TEAC) in Northfield on the third Friday of every month from 11am to 3:30pm to help veterans enroll for benefits and to answer questions about the process.
 You don't need to be a TEAC client to meet with the representative.
 Appointments are not necessary but are recommended for shorter wait times.
 Please call 330-467-7945 to schedule or for more information.

 Portage Path Behavioral Health provides life-changing services to people who live in greater Summit County.
 Their work creates healthier people, healthier families, a healthier local economy and a stronger community.
 Appointments are available at TEAC on the first & third Wednesday of each month from 12pm to 3pm.
-Dr. Phil or an associate will be available for initial consultations.
+An associate will be available for initial consultations.
 Please call 330-467-7945 or You can also choose to contact Portage Path directly at 330-253-3100x1130.
 Counseling services are open to everyone, not just TEAC clients.

 A Job & Family Services case manager is at The Emergency Assistance Center (TEAC) in Northfield on Wednesdays and Thursdays of the month from 9am to 3pm and can help people apply for or renew food benefits & Medicaid.
 You do not need to be a TEAC client.
 Please call 330-467-7945 to schedule an in-person appointment.
 Those unable to appear in person should call 844-640-6446.